-The Kerala backwaters is the rather unappealing name given to the peaceful and picturesque palm-lined network of lagoons, lakes, rivers, and canals that run inland from the coast of Kerala, from Kochi (Cochin) to Kollam (Quilon).
-The main entry point, situated between Kochi and Kollam, is Alleppey.
+The Kerala backwaters is the rather unappealing name given to the peaceful and picturesque palm-lined network of lagoons, lakes, rivers, and canals that run inland from the coast of Kerala, from Kochi (Cochin) to Kollam (Quilon) in India.
+The main entry point, situated between Kochi and Kollam, is Alleppey (Alappuzha).
 At the heart of the backwaters is vast Vembanad Lake.

 The lush green landscape, diverse wildlife, and houses and villages that line the backwaters make a journey along these waterways seem like a journey through another world.
 No wonder the backwaters is one of the must-visit tourist places in Kerala.
 Don't miss it!

-Alleppey can easily be reached in just over 2 hours by prepaid taxi from Kochi airport.
+Alleppey can easily be reached in just over two hours by prepaid taxi from Kochi airport.
 Tickets are available at the booth in the airport arrivals hall.
 Expect to pay about 3,500 rupees.
 Uber and Ola app-based taxis are also available.

 Most people who visit the Kerala backwaters hire a traditional Kerala-style houseboat (called a kettuvallam).
-It's a quintessential Kerala experience, and one of the most tranquil and relaxing things you can do in India.
+It's a quintessential Kerala experience and one of the most tranquil and relaxing things you can do in India.
 Freshly cooked Indian food and chilled beer make the experience even more enjoyable.
 You can either go on a day trip or stay overnight on the boat.
 This guide to Kerala houseboat hire has more information.

 Backwater Tours Through Villages

-These days, many people are opting for "country boat" tours or canoe trips to villages along the narrower Kerala backwaters.
+These days, many people are choosing "country boat" tours or canoe trips to villages along the narrower Kerala backwaters.
 This is the best way to really experience the backwaters.
 Some recommended options include:

-- Monroe Island Canoe Tours -- Offers guided canoe trips to Monroe Island near Kollam.
+- Southern Backwaters Tours - Offers guided canoe trips to Monroe Island near Kollam.
 The narrow canals are really stunning.
 Munroe Island Backwaters Homestay provides inexpensive accommodations there.